Basic retirement of a civil servant: what difference between full and maximum rates?

 You can simulate different starting ages than those offered.

-If you choose to make a personalized estimate, once the results are displayed, you can change elements of your past situation (for example, periods to be completed) or future situation (for example, the evolution of your index treatment or a change in your activity rate).
+If you choose to make a custom estimate, once the results are displayed, you can change elements of your past situation (for example, periods to be completed) or your future situation (for example, the evolution of your index treatment or a change in your activity rate).

 Who can help me?